lveselova/Fraction-Calculation/README.md

 ## Setup
 To run this project, install it locally:

-1) Within the project enter the build-dir
+1) Within the project run
 ```
-cd build-dir
+$ cmake ./CMakeLists.txt
 ```
-and build the project with
+2) Then to build the project
 ```
-cmake ../CMakeLists.txt
+$ make
 ```
-2) Within the build-dir run
+and finally to run the program enter
 ```
-./Fraction_Calculation
+$ ./Fraction_Calculation
 ```
 3) When the prompt appears:
 ```
-?
+$  ?
 ```
 enter fractional values with a operand separated by spaces.
 Mixed numbers should be entered as such: